I have come in order that you might have life - life in all its fullness (John 10:10)

 - provide a common language and understanding of what makes outstanding teaching and learning.

-- help pupils to become life-long, independent learners who are resourceful, reflective and resilient.
+- help students to become life-long, independent learners who are resourceful, reflective and resilient.

 - feel safe and happy in their learning environment